 My inspiration to paint desert cactus and splattered paint flower art cards came from a recent trip to Arizona to visit our daughter and her family.
 The March weather was beautiful so we spent most of our time outdoors.
 Every where we went there were cactus and succulents.
 Some were starting to bloom.
 After spending the morning at the Desert Botanical Garden I couldn’t wait to get my paints out and try adding cactus to some splattered paint cards I brought with me.

 When I travel I like to bring a little on the go paint kit with me.
 I usually include some watercolor postcards that already have acrylic paint splattered on them.
 It makes a nice easy on the go project.
 I like to splatter a lot of cards at the same time so I have some ready for travel or times I feel like painting, but don’t want to splatter.
-I splatter paint on a variety of sizes: 6×6, 4×6 or 5×7 or even scraps I can use for gift cards.
 This time the cards I used were 5×7 inches. *If you aren’t familiar with how I splatter acrylic paint and turn it into flower art go here.
-You will find a video and lots of FAQ and helpful info.
+You will find a video and lots of helpful info.

-Steps To Add Desert Cactus and Splattered Paint Flower art.
+Steps To Create Desert Cactus and Splattered Paint Flower art.

 - Add a light pencil sketch of cactus on your watercolor paper that has been splattered wth acrylic paint.
 Make sure the acrylic paint has had a chance to dry.
 You can use the photos I have included below as reference.

 - Paint the cactus using a variety of greens.
 Start to add the flowers.